jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

 **addNodes()** : *sigma.plugins.activeState*
 **addNodes( *string* )** : *sigma.plugins.activeState*
 **addNodes( *array* )** : *sigma.plugins.activeState*
- * This method will set one or several nodes as `active`, depending on how it is called.
-To activate all nodes, call it without argument.
-To activate a specific node, call it with the id of the node.
-To activate multiple nodes, call it with an array of ids.
+ * This method will set one or several visible nodes as `active`, depending on how it is called.
+To activate all visible nodes, call it without argument.
+To activate a specific visible node, call it with the id of the node.
+To activate multiple visible nodes, call it with an array of ids.
  * The method returns the plugin instance.

 **addEdges()** : *sigma.plugins.activeState*
 **addEdges( *string* )** : *sigma.plugins.activeState*
 **addEdges( *array* )** : *sigma.plugins.activeState*
- * This method will set one or several edges as `active`, depending on how it is called.
-To activate all edges, call it without argument.
-To activate a specific edge, call it with the id of the edge.
-To activate multiple edges, call it with an array of ids.
+ * This method will set one or several visible edges as `active`, depending on how it is called.
+To activate all visible edges, call it without argument.
+To activate a specific visible edge, call it with the id of the edge.
+To activate multiple visible edges, call it with an array of ids.
  * The method returns the plugin instance.

 **dropNodes()** : *sigma.plugins.activeState*